doersino/ffmpeg-koraktor/README.md

 The `ffplay` bit allows for preview of the "colorgrading".

 The main bits are very similar to the previous command. `crop=in_h:in_h` makes the video square, and there was no need for trimming off the start here, which made things more straightforward.
+Note that here, `endcard.png` must be the same resolution as the *output* video.

 ## Converting all images in a directory into a video